kellyx1636/first-repo/README.md

 Hello!
-How are you doing today?? :)
+How are you doing today??
+I am doing good.
+Thank you! :)